Benex254/FastAnime/README.md

 - `--use-mpv-mod/--use-default-player` whether to use python-mpv
 - `--provider <allanime/animepahe>` anime site of choice to scrape from
 - `--sync-play` or `-sp` use syncplay for streaming anime so you can watch with your friends
-- `--sub_lang <en/or any other common shortform for country>` regex is used to determine the appropriate.
+- `--sub-lang <en/or any other common shortform for country>` regex is used to determine the appropriate.
 Only works when provider is aniwatch.

 Example usage of the above options